datanav/docs/training/010_architecture_and_concepts/020_Beginner.rst

 about their habits.
 The entities (customers) in these datasets could for example be linked together by their email address or phone number.
-By aggregating these datasets together in the ``global-customer`` pipe, we can also join the customers on for example Email.
+By merging these datasets together in the ``global-customer`` pipe, we can also join the customers from these different sources by setting an equality on for example Email.
 We now have an aggregated view of the customers which join together, giving us both perspectives in the same entity!
 This makes us able to pick data both from the shipping and the sales system when we